SoftwareAG/c8y-docs/content/thin-edge/thin-edge-tutorials-bundle/connect-azure.md

 ### Configure the device

-To connect the device to the Azure IoT Hub, you need to set the URL/hostname of the IoT Hub and the root certificate of the IoT Hub as shown in the example below.
+To connect the device to the Azure IoT Hub, you must set the URL/hostname of the IoT Hub and the root certificate of the IoT Hub as shown in the example below.

 Set the URL/hostname of your Azure IoT Hub.